 Category: Energy Savings

-As working from home and schooling from home continues to be the norm, a side effect can be higher energy usage and bills.
+As working from home and schooling from home continues to be the norm, a side effect can be higher energy usage and bills making saving energy during a pandemic even more critical.
 Having two, three, ten computers running, every light in the home plus increased pressure on the HVAC system can quickly add up.
 Here are a few tips to keep the energy usage down.

 Use LED Lights

 With an increased need for lighting, it is even more critical that the most energy efficient types of bulbs be used.
 LED bulbs are over 75% more efficient than standard bulbs.
 Stop and think how many and how long your lights are on during a day, then think about how much you can save if they were LEDs.
 While switching to LED bulbs is a huge savings, turning off lights is even better.

 Location, Location, Location

 Typically you hear this term in the real estate business, but it holds very true when working and schooling from home.
 If possible choose a location in your home that has plenty of natural light.
 This will allow you to turn off the lights as we mentioned above.
 Another consideration is with many families converting spaces into offices or schoolrooms, it is important to be strategic on placement.
 Make sure not to cover up HVAC vents or returns that would cause the system to have to work harder.
 Shared spaces can be difficult, especially if interactive meetings are taking place.
 If possible, having everyone in one room can save energy by only needing to condition and light one room rather that multiple rooms throughout the home.

 Use Portable Fans

 In many cases, all that is needed to keep the room comfortable is either a portable fan in the warmer months or a portable heater in the cooler months.
 These use a fraction of the electricity that your HVAC unit needs.
 Air King and Lasko offer a wide range of residential and light commercial options.